LeoTsui/CS259D_Notes_HW/notes/Polymorphic_Blending_Attacks.md

 * Size of attack body is 558B and contains 109 unique characters
 * Attack was divided into multiple packets
     * Divide decryptor into several packets
-* After padding, if final blending attack packet not up to 10KB
+* If final blending attack packet after padding not up to 10KB, send normal packets
-    * Send normal packets

 ### Dataset